souffle-lang/souffle-lang.github.io/pages/docs/components.md

-If a relation, declared in a super component is declared as `overridable`, a sub component may override its associated rules and facts from its super component, i.e., the facts and rules of the super component are discarded if the sub component uses the directive `override`.
+If a relation, declared in a super component is declared as `overridable`, a sub component may override its associated rules and facts from its super component, i.e., the facts and rules of the super component are discarded if the sub component uses the directive `override` for this relation.
-The default is inheritance only for specific relations, the override is enabled by the directive `override`.

 For this example,
 ```